tejudjangoprojects/todo_repo/README.md

-# todo_repo
-# todo_repo
-Project Title:To-DO List App
+#Project Title:To-DO List App
-Project Description:This application will give support for TODO List of Tasks on what time and date&time we should do the task.
+#Project Description:This application will give support for TODO List of Tasks on what time and date&time we should do the task.
-Prerequisites:- we should install these requirements compulsory in our system to execute the project in our system altgraph==0.16.1 argon2-cffi==18.3.0 asn1crypto==0.24.0
+#Prerequisites:- we should install these requirements compulsory in our system to execute the project in our system
+altgraph==0.16.1
+argon2-cffi==18.3.0
+asn1crypto==0.24.0